 Move your project to a flat surface that is not heat sensitive.
 Place a folded towel down on the surface then place your bag on top of the towel.

-Using the EasyPress for the Iron-On
+Tips for Using the EasyPress for the Iron-On

 Turn on the EasyPress, set the temperate and timer to the settings recommended on the machine based on your type of Iron-On Vinyl.